Data Visualization

 Nonprofit Impact Measurement: Identifying the Metrics to Track

-Learn how to define your nonprofit impact through data tracking and how to use your data to craft compelling visual stories and shine a light on your organization’s mission.
+Define your nonprofit impact through data tracking and how to use your data to craft compelling visual stories and shine a light on your organization’s mission.

 Why Measure Your Nonprofit’s Impact?